5 circular saw uses that every DIYer should know about to help make sure your next project is a success

 You will sometimes also have to choose between right or left blade versions.

-As with all tools, think of safety first when selecting circular saws.
-Choose the right tool for the job and never take risks.
-(Remember, when in doubt, it's always best to seek professional assistance.)
+As with all tools, prioritise safety when choosing circular saws.
+Select the appropriate tool for the task and avoid taking risks.
+(Remember, when unsure, it is always best to consult a professional.)

-If opting for cordless circular saw versions, be sure to select from a manufacturer with a broad range of tools that use the same battery.
-This way, even if you have 15 different tools, you won't need 15 different batteries to complete your project.
+If choosing cordless circular saws, ensure to pick from a manufacturer offering a wide range of tools that share the same battery.
+This way, even with 15 different tools, you won't need 15 separate batteries to finish your project.

 David is a renewables and ventilation installer, with over 35 years experience, and is a long-standing contributor to Homebuilding and Renovating magazine.
 He is a member of the Gas Safe Register, has a Masters degree in Sustainable Architecture, and is an authority in sustainable building and energy efficiency, with extensive knowledge in building fabrics, heat recovery ventilation, renewables, and also conventional heating systems.
 He is also a speaker at the Homebuilding & Renovating Show.